-The Sensei Content Drip extension allows you to “drip” your course content to your learners, based on a fixed schedule, so you can control the pace at which learners progress through the course material.
+Sensei Pro’s content drip features allow you to “drip” your course content to your learners based on a fixed schedule, so you can control the pace at which learners progress through the course material.

 Content Drip Options

 There are a few different ways that content can be dripped:

 - As soon as the course is started

 - A specific interval after the course start date

 As Soon as the Course is Started

 Dripping content as soon as the course is started is the default option.
 Any lesson with this drip option set will be available immediately as soon as the learner starts taking the course:

 On a Specific Date